dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

 <a name="https"></a>

-## Opt-out of HTTPS on project creation
+## Opt-out of HTTPS/HSTS on project creation

-The ASP.NET Core 2.1 or later web application templates (from Visual Studio or the dotnet command line) enable [HTTPS redirection](#require) and [HSTS](#hsts).
-For deployments that don't require HTTPS, you can opt-out of HTTPS.
-For example, some backend services where HTTPS is being handled externally at the edge, using HTTPS at each node isn't needed.
+In some backend service scenarios where connection security is handled at the public-facing edge of the network, configuring connection security at each node isn't required.
+Web apps generated from the templates in Visual Studio or from the [dotnet new](/dotnet/core/tools/dotnet-new) command enable [HTTPS redirection](#require) and [HSTS](#hsts).
+For deployments that don't require these scenarios, you can opt-out of HTTPS/HSTS when the app is created from the template.

-To opt-out of HTTPS:
+To opt-out of HTTPS/HSTS:

 # [Visual Studio](#tab/visual-studio)